-The causes of breast cancer include hereditary, hormonal, environmental, and dietary and other lifestyle factors.
-The following viruses have also been reported to be associated with breast cancer: mouse mammary tumor virus (MMTV); bovine leukemia virus (BLV); Epstein-Barr virus; human papilloma virus (HPV ); human cytomegalovirus (Human Herpes virus 5); hepatitis B virus; and measles virus.
+The causes of breast cancer include viruses in addition to more well-known factors.
+The following have been linked to breast cancer: mouse mammary tumor virus (MMTV); bovine leukemia virus (BLV); Epstein-Barr virus; human papilloma virus (HPV ); human cytomegalovirus (Human Herpes virus 5); hepatitis B virus; and measles virus.

 Viruses appear to be present more frequently in very young breast cancer patients and inflammatory breast cancer (IBC) cases.
 Investigation of the relationship between viruses and breast cancer is at an early stage.
 The topic is controversial, in part because of problems with methodology and inconsistent findings.
 Now a new study has reported that MMTV, BLV and HPV was found in both the benign breast tissue and breast tumors of the same women years later.
 In addition, the levels of these viruses was significantly higher in these women than in a control group who never developed breast cancer.